 DECLARE, PROVIDE and COVENANT on behalf of himself, his, heirs, successors and assigns, that the Property shown on the Plan and each and every lot thereon (the "Lots" or "Lot") shall be subject to all the provisions of this Declaration, all of said provisions, covenants and restrictions to run with the land, to benefit all the land shown on the Plan and to be managed through the Association by the owners of Lots shown on the Plan.

-NO COURT, EASTON, The P herein described will be shown on our approved plan to follow as
+CAVO SOURT, EOSTICN, The therein described will be shown on our approved plan to follow as:

-> SEP 0 0 2001
+SEP 0 3 2001

-Pion 19226 KLot 5 31-38 (EXAMNED AS TO DESCRIPTION ONLY Louis A. Moore, Engineer Yup
+(EXAMNED AS TO DESCRIPTION ONLY) Louis A. Moore, Engineer